 - over 10,000 doctors in the outpatient sector

-- more than 800 nursing homes and over 1,200 nursing services
+- more than 950 nursing homes, over 1350 care and support services

 „Modern heart medicine can only succeed with highly specialised and interdisciplinary treatment teams.
 The University Heart Center Berlin being created jointly by the German Heart Center Berlin and the Charité will strengthen Berlin’s reputation as a location for the very best in cardiac medicine in close cooperation with partners from Vivantes and other medtech companies in our region.“